National food of India – Can you guess?

 03. Paratha

 A paratha is a flatbread believed to be India’s origin.
-Paratha is a combination of 2 words, ‘parat’ and ‘atta’, which means layers and cooked dough.
-It is a stuffing of ingredients inside the dough, which is flattened and then fried on a flat pan.
+Paratha is a combination of 2 words, ‘parat’ and ‘atta,’ which means layers and cooked dough.
+It is a stuffing of ingredients inside the dough, flattened and then fried on a flat pan.

-You would typically see the Paratha being serviced with curds and pickles, especially during breakfast, and it is mostly eaten in northern India.
+You would typically see the Paratha being serviced with curds and pickles, especially during breakfast, and it is mainly eaten in northern India.

 The stuffing inside the dough decides the name of the Partha.
 For example, mashed potato stuffing is called Aloo Paratha, and stuffing with egg is called egg paratha.
-It is typically served directly from the pan with a generous amount of butter on top.
+It is typically served directly from the pan with a generous amount of butter.

 Paratha